-Keratoconus Specialists like Dr. Barry Leonard, however, are integrating the latest Eaglet Eye technology for Keratoconus to provide faster and more accurate measurements than ever before.
+However, Keratoconus specialists like those at the California Keratoconus Center are integrating the latest Eaglet Eye technology into our unique treatment process, the cKlear Method™, to provide our patients with faster and more accurate cornea measurements than ever before.
 That means less time in the doctor’s office and more time enjoying your comfortable new contact lenses.

 The Eaglet Eye Surface Profiler is a critically important tool for the diagnosis and treatment of Keratoconus.
 It is now the central element in our cKlear Method™.
 Read more about how we diagnose and treat Keratoconus here.

 The Eaglet Eye Surface Profiler is a highly advanced topographical tool that allows specially trained Optometrists to take highly accurate measurements of your cornea, sclera (eye white), and limbus (area between the sclera and the cornea).
 Using 350,000 separate measurement points across a 20mm area, the Eaglet Surface Profiler can precisely and accurately map every tiny detail in your eye’s surface, making the Eaglet the perfect tool for treating Keratoconus.

 Videokeratoscopes, which measure corneal curvature and radius, have traditionally allowed Optometrists to determine which contact lens shape will most closely fit the surface of your eyes.
 While this method worked well to take general measurements of the eye, its technology is outdated by today’s sophisticated standards.

 Rather than documenting the cornea’s contour, the Eaglet Eye Surface Profiler determines the “sagittal height,” or depth of the area of the eye that the contact lens must cover.
 This eye measurement for contacts gives a more complete picture of the shape of your eye.